blefebvre/aem-phonegap-starter-kit/README.md

 This repository is built around two placeholders to enable quick customization: `brand_name_placeholder` and `app_name_placeholder`.

 To customize this boilerplate for your own project, simply replace every occurrence of these two variables with (JCR-friendly) names of your choice.
+You can use [customize-app.sh](customize-app.sh) for this, if you're using bash.

 For example, let's say my brand name is 'Geometrixx' (originality is not the goal here) and app name is 'ShapesCon'.

 Note: the following has only been tested on OS X. YMMV.

-The following lines will update each directory occurrence of the two placeholders with our desired values.
-Use your own names to customize for your application:

-	cd aem-phonegap-starter-kit
-	find . -name brand_name_placeholder -type d -execdir mv {} Geometrixx \;
-	find . -name app_name_placeholder -type d -execdir mv {} ShapesCon \;

-You can ignore the 'No such file or directory' output.

-Next, we'll replace every occurrence of these two strings in our project code:

-	find . -type f \( -name '*.xml' -o -name '*.jsp' -o -name index.html -o -name config.json \) -exec sed -i '' 's/brand_name_placeholder/Geometrixx/g' {} \;
-	find . -type f \( -name '*.xml' -o -name '*.jsp' -o -name index.html -o -name config.json \) -exec sed -i '' 's/app_name_placeholder/ShapesCon/g' {} \;
+	./customize-app.sh Geometrixx ShapesCon

 ### Install